mozilla-releng/releasewarrior-2.0/docs/release-promotion/desktop/howto-rc.md

   * Search for the release blob you need
   * Click `Download`
   * Copy it to a `-No-WNP` version (you'll need this later).
 Eg: `Firefox-63.0-build1-No-WNP.json`.
+  * Modify this file to have a `-No-WNP` in the name.
 * Modify the existing blob to contain the WNP instructions:
   * run `release wnp_blob --blob-name [BLOB_TO_CHANGE] [WNP_URL] firefox [VERSION]`.
 Example:
 ``` sh